 The game of Backgammon is one of the oldest games around.
 It made its first appearance no less than 5,000 years ago, making it one of the oldest board games around.
 It is still enjoyed all over the world today and is available both in its traditional board game format and in its online counterpart with real money bets.

-Most people play it for its entertainment purpose, but gambling on Backgammon is also quite popular.
+Most people play it for entertainment purposes, but gambling on Backgammon is also quite popular.

 A player who knows the rules and has a strategy in place is very likely to beat weaker players at online casinos.